 Is Vicodin Addictive?

-Over time the body adapts to regular opioid use, and individuals have to use higher dosages of opioids to achieve the same effect.
+Over time, the body adapts to regular opioid use, and individuals have to use higher dosages of opioids to achieve the same effect.
 It is this increasing tolerance to opioids that creates a perfect storm for addiction and overdose.
 Once the body adapts to taking opioids regularly, it will revolt when you try to stop.
 Opioid withdrawal results in various symptoms, including nausea, diarrhea, sweating, agitation, chills, and more.
 Regular opioid use changes your body and your brain.
 By attaching to the receptors that control pain and pleasure, Vicodin results in dopamine being released throughout the body.
-It is this dopamine rush that results in the addiction because the individual starts chasing the dopamine.
+It is this dopamine rush that results in addiction because the individual starts chasing the dopamine.
 Sadly, the pleasure of the dopamine rush will become an elusive feeling that can’t quite be achieved in the same way again.
 The chase leads to increased use and higher doses because you can’t quite get to the same high again.
 When asking is Vicodin addictive, the answer is one hundred percent yes.

 How To Get Help With a Vicodin Addiction